New Order's Bernard Sumner and Mella Dee on 'Riptide', the state of the world and what's next

 “When we started out in Joy Division, we slogged it on the road for years and years,” replied Sumner.
 “It was hard then, but I can’t imagine what it must be like now.”

-While Sumner and Aichison said it was “too soon to say” if they’d collaborate again, Mella Dee did reveal that he’d been working on a remix of ‘Riptide’ that “turns up the bang”.
+While Sumner and Aitchison said it was “too soon to say” if they’d collaborate again, Mella Dee did reveal that he’d been working on a remix of ‘Riptide’ that “turns up the bang”.
 Beyond that, he’s got an EP of “wonky club stuff” on the way, as well as “festivals, touring, more music, and a lot of DJing” – and another big team-up in the works.

-“I’ve been in the studio with Syd from Working Men’s Club, so I’ll be interested to see where that goes,” said Aichison.
+“I’ve been in the studio with Syd from Working Men’s Club, so I’ll be interested to see where that goes,” said Aitchison.
 “In one day we did three ideas, and then some more.
 The idea is to keep cooking and see what comes of it.
 I’ve been working with my friends SY Rockers on some dubbed-out electronic stuff too, so I’ve got quite a lot of finish off and get it out.”

 For Sumner, he said that “this summer is all about doing some maintenance work on New Order” ahead of their festival dates and UK and European tour.